ashinkarov/nvim-agda/README.md

 ### Todo
   * Implement remaining commands from the original `agda-mode`
-  * Support working with multiple files.
-Currently we assume a single file per vim instance.
   * Goal actions on a modified buffer reload the file and postpone the action via continuation.
 Ensure that this is "thread safe" (does not have race conditions).